niroliyanage/sinatra/README.md

 ### Assumptions

-Anything in the terraform code can be parameterised , it might appear to be a bespoke solution, however any parameter can be put into the vars.tfvars and made to be reusable across multiple environments
+Anything in the terraform code can be parameterised.
+Any parameter can be put into the vars.tfvars and made to be reusable across multiple environments

-Assuming there is no autoscaling one instance was deployed
+Assuming there is no autoscaling, one instance was deployed

 As requirements stated the app is listening on port 80 on webrick, Ideally I would have got webrick to listen on its default port and have the ALB relay traffic into it whilst listening on port 443 with a certificate issued/maintained by the ACM, and you'd need a domain